Pumpkin Reports

-Pumpkin Reports is a Spanish-Malaysian-Italian computer animated science fiction comedy television series.
+Pumpkin Reports is an animated science fiction comedy television series.
 It was produced by Motion Pictures and was broadcast from October 31, 2015, to April 23, 2016, on Nickelodeon, Clan, and Rai Gulp.
 52 episodes were produced.

 Plot

 Loom and Ran are Kemiies who were sent to the Earth in order to send back reports and plan the invasion.
 Max Green's relatively normal life changes after he discovers that.
 Since his parents will not believe him, Max is left to stop the Kemiies' earth-dominating plots.
 Max receives help from his friends, including Violet – Max's friendly nemesis since kindergarten, Pixel – the town's nerd and most convinced alien believer, and Simon Sillicon – a genius scientist fallen into disgrace.
 Most of Loom's and Ran's plans are failed causing the invasion to be put off.
 All that comes to change later Loom's soulmate, who is a human.
 With his help the invasion is getting closer.